 CAPILANO UNIVERSITY COURSE OUTLINE

-Term: Fall 2014 Course No. (COMP 101
+Term: Fall 2014 Course No. COMP 106

-Course: COMPUTERS AND THEIR APPLICATIONS Credits: 3.0
+Course: PROGRAMMING WITH ROBOTS Credits: Section: 4.0

-Office: Tel: Email:
+Office: Tel: email:

-COURSE FORMAT: 2 hours of class time per week plus on-line participation and learning for a 15 week semester, which includes two weeks for final exams.

-PREREQUISITES: Applications of Math 11 or Foundations of Math 11 or

-Principles of Math 11 or Pre-calculus 11 or BMTH 044 or

-BMTH 048 or Math Placement Test (MPT).
+- COURSE FORMAT: Three hours of class time, two lab hours plus an additional hour of supplemental activity delivered through on-line or other activities for a 15 week semester, which includes two weeks for final exams. - PREREQUISITES: Applications of Math or Foundations of Math 11or Principles of Math 11 or Pre-calculus 11 or BMTH 044 or BMTH 048 or Math Placement Test (MPT).